Place names of Palestine: Deities

 Other place names preserve the names of Semitic gods and goddesses from ancient times.
 For example, the name of the goddess Anat survives in the name of the village of 'Anata, believed to be site of the ancient city of Anathoth.
 The name Beit Shemesh means ‘House [of] Šamaš’, indicating that it was a site of worship of the Canaanite sun-deity Šapaš/Šamaš.

 Direct translations

-In some cases the original name was simply translated, such as the ancient city of Dan (דן, "judge") which turned into the Arabic Tell el-Qadi, "mound of the judge".
-However, the original name of the city was preserved in the nearby source of the Jordan river, which had the name "Dhan" (ضان).
+In a few cases, the original name was translated, such as the ancient city of Dan (דן, "judge") which became تل القاضي Tell el-Qadi ("mound of the judge").
+The original untranslated name of the city was preserved in the nearby source of the Jordan River, with the name "Dhan" (ضان).

 Other examples are the names of Capitolias, which was referred to in the 6th century Talmud in Aramaic as Bet Reisha, and was later translated to Arabic as Beit Ras, and the Ladder of Tyre, also known in Rabbinic literature as Lavanan or Lavlavan (from the לבן, "white"), was later translated into Arabic as Ras el-Bayda (White head), and into Latin by the Crusaders, as Album Promontorium.